bovigo/callmap/README.md

 Here, the first invocation of `$yourClass->aMethod()` will return `303`, whereas the second call will lead to the exception being thrown.

+In case a method gets invoked more often than results are defined with `onConsecutiveCalls()` then it falls back to the default return value (see above).

 ### Is there a way to access the passed arguments? ###